nano-maxwell/consolebird/README.md

-# consolebird
+# 🐦 consolebird
 A social media platform, in your console!
-## Features
+## 🚀 Features
-- Sign up or log into your account
+- 👤 Sign up and log into your account
--
+- 📝 Create and view posts
+- 👍 Upvote or 👎 downvote posts
+- 💬 Leave comments on posts
+- 🏆 View top-voted comments per post